reserve-protocol/protocol/docs/collateral.md

   event RewardsClaimed(IERC20 indexed erc20, uint256 indexed amount);

   /// Claim rewards earned by holding a balance of the ERC20 token
-  /// There be dragons here!
   /// Must emit `RewardsClaimed` for each token rewards are claimed for
-  /// @dev delegatecall
+  /// @dev delegatecall: there be dragons here!
   /// @custom:interaction
   function claimRewards() external;
 }